Do I have to pay any money up front?

 - Hiring accident reconstruction experts, wage experts, and vocational specialists

 We typically spend very little money before a lawsuit is filed.
-Costs increase significantly when we are aggressively preparing for trial, when the insurance company will not make a reasonable settlement offer.
+We have to spend more money after filing a lawsuit, especially when we are aggressively preparing for trial.
+This happens when the insurance company will not make a reasonable settlement offer.

 How much will I actually recover if I win my case?